NRI Income Tax & Compliance

 • Cold storage qualifies as a plant.
 However, since the agreements between customers and cold storage owners are primarily contractual, it makes Section 194C applicable.

-Association Paying the Hall Rent
+Association Paying Hall Rent

 When an association of persons pays hall rent, they have a tax deduction obligation, provided that payments exceed Rs.
 50,000 monthly, as they are considered a different kind of assessee from an individual or an HUF (Hindu Undivided Family).

-Payment Made to Hotels for Holding Seminars, Including Launch
+Payment to Hotels for Seminars

-TDS On Advance Rents
+TDS on Advance Rent

 • A TDS certificate is required to be issued quarterly as Form 16A for every payment apart from salary.